 3. Finding the Best Local Restaurants for Families

-While langar offers a great option for meals at Gurdwaras, you may also want to explore local restaurants, especially when travelling between cities or looking for a wider variety of food.
+While langar offers a great option for meals at Gurdwaras, you may also want to explore local restaurants, especially when traveling between cities or looking for a wider variety of food.
 Here are some tips for finding family-friendly dining options:

 A. Look for Vegetarian Restaurants